 - Augmented Fuzzy Artificial Intelligence - xtractis Robots automatically discover complex decision strategies from data and express them as nonlinear IF..THEN rules.

-Result: Predictive decisional systems, highly efficient and transparent, suitable for critical and strategic processes.

-> Auditable, Traceable & Certifiable AI <
+Result: Predictive models, highly efficient and transparent, suitable for critical and strategic processes. > Auditable, Traceable & Certifiable AI <